 Divorce isn’t a topic anyone wants to talk about, simply because it’s not a nice thing and nobody plans to go through it in life.
-However, it might have happened in the distant past, or it’s on the horizon, or you’re still in negotiations with Austin Kemp family law lawyers – or whoever your divorce lawyer is.
+However, it might have happened in the distant past, or it’s on the horizon, or you’re still in negotiations with a Tampa divorce lawyer – or whoever your divorce lawyer is.
 But one of the trickiest times of year for divorced families, particularly fresh ones, is just around the corner; Christmas.

 Christmas is supposed to be a time of joy, family and giving, but it can have some awkward or heart straining moments.
 However, you should be trying to keep life as normal and happy as possible for your children.
 So here are some do’s and don’t’s for the Christmas period.

 DO plan in advance.
 Figure out between the two of you how to separate time, maybe they stay at yours Christmas Eve and going there for Christmas day, and then it’s the other way around next year.
 If you live near each other, maybe you can split the day in half.
 But plan it in advance, and, if you can, include your child in the planning so that they have some control over what they’re doing.

 DON’T compete over Christmas.
 All it creates is a negative atmosphere and a norm in the child’s life for their parents to spoil them.
 Set a budget together and stick to it on both sides.
 If your child wants one big present, why not go halves?
 You might not like it, but the unified front will be a fantastic gift.